kubevault/kubevault/docs/concepts/what-is-kubevault.md

 ### Monitor Vault using Prometheus

 KubeVault operator has native support for monitoring via [Prometheus](https://prometheus.io/).
-You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeVault operator.
+You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeVault operator.